kanatsanan6/kanatsanan6/README.md

 - 👋 Hi, My Name is Toon (Kanatsanan Janpakdee).
 I'm self-taught Full-Stack Web Developer from Thailand.
-- 👀 I have just finished my first full stack project.
+- 👀 I have just finished the expense management project using MERN stack.
 Click [(here)](https://github.com/kanatsanan6/expense-app-mern) to check it out!
 - 📫 How to reach me: kanatsanan.j1998@gmail.com

 <!---